whazzmaster/fitgem/README.md

 If you've ever done any oauth client programming then the model will appear familiar.
 Your first step, if haven't already, is to visit [https://dev.fitbit.com/](https://dev.fitbit.com/) and register your application to get your __consumer key__ and __consumer secret__ and set your __callback URL__, if appropriate for your app.
 There's more documentation at the site so I won't belabor it here.

-Below I've included two sample scripts that use Fitbit::Client to retrieve data.
+Below I've included two sample scripts that use Fitgem::Client to retrieve data.
 One shows how to do the initial authorization _without_ doing the callback; the other shows how to use saved values from that initial authorization to reconnect with the API and get subsequent information.

-	require 'fitbit'
+	require 'fitgem'

 	consumer_key = 'your-app-consumer-key'
 	consumer_secret = 'your-app-consumer-secret'

-	client = Fitbit::Client.new({:consumer_key => consumer_key, :consumer_secret => consumer_secret})
+	client = Fitgem::Client.new({:consumer_key => consumer_key, :consumer_secret => consumer_secret})

 	request_token = client.request_token
 	token = request_token.token